t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hh"></a>
-*Q: When creating a new volume file, why do I get a message asking me to ensure I have XX.XX GB free on the relevant drive?*
+*Q: When creating a new container file, why do I get a message asking me to ensure I have XX.XX GB free on the relevant drive?*

 *A:*
 If you get an error stating that:

-> Unable to create volume file; please ensure you have XX.XX GB free on the relevant drive
+> Unable to create container file; please ensure you have XX.XX GB free on the relevant drive

-during volume creation, this is probably because the drive you are trying to create the volume on is formatted as FAT/FAT32 - both of which have a file size limit of 4GB.
+during container creation, this is probably because the drive you are trying to create the container on is formatted as FAT/FAT32 - both of which have a file size limit of 4GB.

-Please see the FAQ "[I tried to create a large volume (> 4GB), and LibreCrypt stopped halfway through with an error - why?](#gc)"
+Please see the FAQ "[I tried to create a large container (> 4GB), and LibreCrypt stopped halfway through with an error - why?](#gc)"

 * * *

 <a name="gc"></a>
-*Q: I tried to create a large volume (> 4GB), and LibreCrypt stopped halfway through with an error - why?*
+*Q: I tried to create a large container (> 4GB), and LibreCrypt stopped halfway through with an error - why?*

-*A:* The most probable cause for this is that you were creating a volume file on a FAT/FAT32 filesystem, however FAT/FAT32 filesystems cannot support files larger than (4 GB - 1 byte).
+*A:* The most probable cause for this is that you were creating a container file on a FAT/FAT32 filesystem, however FAT/FAT32 filesystems cannot support files larger than (4 GB - 1 byte).

-See the FAQ: [What is the largest volume that I can create?](#as) for further information and how to resolve this.
+See the FAQ: [What is the largest container that I can create?](#as) for further information and how to resolve this.

   * * *
  <a name="as"></a>
-*Q: What is the largest volume that I can create?*
+*Q: What is the largest container that I can create?*

-*A:* LibreCrypt has a theoretical maximum volume size of 2^64 bytes (16777216 TB; 17179869184 GB).
-For fairly obvious reasons, I have not had the opportunity to test a volume this size!
+*A:* LibreCrypt has a theoretical maximum container size of 2^64 bytes (16777216 TB; 17179869184 GB).
+For fairly obvious reasons, I have not had the opportunity to test a container this size!

-In practice however, although partition based volumes may be able to realise volumes as large as this, file-based volumes may find that limitations with the filesystem that the volume file is to be stored upon may prevent this limit from being reached.
+In practice however, although partition based containers may be able to realise containers as large as this, file-based containers may find that limitations with the filesystem that the container file is to be stored upon may prevent this limit from being reached.

-For example, a FAT32 drive cannot store a volume file which is 4GB or larger.
-In practical terms, this means that the largest volume you can create on a FAT32 filesystem is 3999 MB.
-An NTFS formatted drive **can** store volume files **much** larger; in excess of FAT32's 4GB limit, and up to LibreCrypt's maximum size stated above.
+For example, a FAT32 drive cannot store a container file which is 4GB or larger.
+In practical terms, this means that the largest container you can create on a FAT32 filesystem is 3999 MB.
+An NTFS formatted drive **can** store container files **much** larger; in excess of FAT32's 4GB limit, and up to LibreCrypt's maximum size stated above.

 * * *